 a) Two exams plus comprehensive final exam (45% of grade).

-b) Complete all laboratory experiments and reports (20% of grade).
-Missed labs can not be made up.
+c) Complete all laboratory experiments and reports (20% of grade).

-e) Class attendance and completion of all laboratories and assignments is expected.
-Must attend the first class.
+f) Class attendance and completion of all laboratories and assignments is expected.

 REQUIRED TEXT(S) OR MATERIALS:

-a) Fundamentals of General, Organic, and Biological Chemistry(McMurry, Castellion, & Ballantine, 7th edition).
+a) Fundamentals of General, Organic, and Biological Chemistry(McMurry, Castellion, & Ballantine).

 b) Laboratory safety goggles.